aka: Dada Horror

 - Death Bed: The Bed That Eats is a strange arthouse-horror-sexploitation movie about a demon possessed bed that eats people by melting them with a pee-like substance.
 It gets way weirder, nonsensical, and trippier from there.
 And there's a guy who lives behind a painting that constantly talks to the bed with no response.
 A must see!

-- Repulsion enters this territory once Carol's rape fantasies start.
+- Repulsion enters this territory once Carol's rape dreams start.

 - Hellraiser and Hellbound: Hellraiser II mixes this with ungodly amounts of Gorn and Body Horror.